-(2) (a) CURRENT INVESTMENTS (Also Refer AS - 13) (AIJO KCICI AJ = IJ)
+(2) (a) CURRENT INVESTMENTS (Also Refer AS - 13)

-Schedule III Disclosure Requirement Points Cu rrent Investments shall be classified as - Principles given for Non-current Investments will (a) Investments in Equity Instruments, apply here, to the extent relevant.
-However, (b) Investment in Preference Shares, Trade vs Non-Trade Classification, is not required for Current Investments. (c) Investments in Government or Trust Securities, (d) Investments in Debentures or Bonds, (e) Investments in Mutual Funds, (f) Investments in Partnership Firms, (g) Other Investments (specify nature).
-Not tes: Under each classification, details shall be given of Names of Bodies Corporate [indicating separately whether such Bodies are - (i) Subsidiaries, (ii) Associates, (iii) Joint Ventures, or (iv) Controlled Special Purpose Entities] in whom Investments have been made and the nature and extent of the Investment so made in each such Body Corporate (Showing Separately Investments which are party- paid).
+Schedule III Disclosure Requirement Points Cui (a) (b) rrent Investments shall be classified as - Investments in Equity Instruments, Investment in Preference Shares, Principles given for Non-current Investments will apply here, to the extent relevant.
+However, Trade vs Non-Trade Classification, is not required (c) (d) (e) (f) Investments in Government or Trust Securities, Investments in Debentures or Bonds, Investments in Mutual Funds, Investments in Partnership Firms, for Current Investments. (g) Other Investments (specify nature).
+1. Under each classification, details shall be given of Names of Bodies Corporate [indicating separately whether such Bodies are - (i) Subsidiaries, (ii) Associates, (iii) Joint Ventures, or (iv) Controlled Special Purpose Entities] in whom Investments have been made and the nature and extent of the Investment so made in each such Body Corporate (Showing Separately Investments which are party- paid).
 In regard to Investments in the Capital of Partnership Firms, the names of the Firms (with the names of all their Partners, Total Capital and the Shares of each Partner) shall be given.
 2. The following shall also be disclosed: (a) Basis of Valuation of individual Investments, (b) Aggregate Amount of Quoted Investments and Market Value thereof, (c) Aggregate Amount of Unquoted Investments, (d) Aggregate Provision made for Diminution in Value of Investments.